GarvTambi/Udacity-Self-Driving-Car/CarND-Behavioral-Cloning-P4/writeup_template.md

 [![Click on Video to watch it on youtube](./images/2018_02_27_06_26_07_651.jpg)](https://www.youtube.com/watch?v=BMJi_tcetdQ)

 ---
-### Files Submitted & Code Quality

-#### 1. Submission includes all required files and can be used to run the simulator in autonomous mode

-My project includes the following files:
-* model.py containing the script to create and train the model
-* drive.py for driving the car in autonomous mode
-* model.h5 containing a trained convolution neural network
-* writeup_report.md or writeup_report.pdf summarizing the results`

-#### 3. Submission code is usable and readable

-The model.py file contains the code for training and saving the convolution neural network.
-The file shows the pipeline I used for training and validating the model, and it contains comments to explain how the code works.

 ### Tips
 - Please keep in mind that training images are loaded in BGR colorspace using cv2 while drive.py load images in RGB to predict the steering angles.